 ZBrush is a highly sophisticated tool with powerful new features and improvements with no upgrade cost for future releases.
 If you are just getting into the world of 3D modeling and CGI, ZBrush can be a good choice for beginners as well as professionals.

-Sculptris is from the makers of ZBrush but is a free 3D modeling and rendering tool marketed as the best beginners tool by the company for digital artists.
+Sculptris is from the makers of ZBrush but is a free 3D modeling and rendering tool marketed as the best beginner tool by the company for digital artists.

 While Sculptris does not offer the advanced features of ZBrush, it comes packed with basic features to create base level 3D models that can be further enhanced with ZBrush when you choose to upgrade.

-Sculptris comes with basic ZBrush features like Dynamic Tesselation, Symmetry Mode for automatic symmetrical sculpting on both side of the models, sculpting brushes with brush optimization using preloaded pattern, mask system, projection painting, and automatic UV creation features.
+Sculptris comes with basic ZBrush features like Dynamic Tesselation, Symmetry Mode for automatic symmetrical sculpting on both side of the models, sculpting brushes with brush optimization using a preloaded pattern, mask system, and projection painting.

 The simple user interface and less complexity of the tool means even the beginner can start using the tool in no time.
 However, as you learn you will need to upgrade to ZBrush for advanced features.